vedesh2000/todo-reactjs/README.md

-# todo-reactjs
+# Todo with React js

-This is a practise repo
+This enables us to manage our Todos